webplatform/docs/html/elements/b/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|"B" is a very old tag that tells the browser to make the nested text bold.
-The "b" tag has been superseded by various CSS properties, although it is still widely supported.}}
+{{Summary_Section|"B" is a old tag that tells the browser to make the nested text bold.
+While the "b" tag is widely supported in browsers, use of it is not recommended as CSS can be used.}}
 {{Markup_Element
 |DOM_interface=dom/HTMLElement
+|Content=The <b> is used to make the nested tag bolded.
+The use of the <b> is not recommended according to HTML 5 standards as the bold effect can achieved using CSS.
 }}
 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
+|Language=HTML
 |Description=This example uses the '''b''' element to make the text bold.
-|Code=&lt;B&gt;This text appears bold.&lt;/B&gt;
+|Code=<b>This text appears bolded</b>
 }}
 }}
 {{Notes_Section